Reading Education M.Ed.

 - Literacy instruction and assessment must be closely connected so that instruction is developed, monitored and modified using multiple sources of assessment data.

-The M.Ed. in Reading Education program can be completed on a full- or part-time basis.
-Most courses are offered in the early evening (e.g., 4:20-6:50 p.m.) one night per week.
+The M.Ed. in Reading Education program can be completed on a part-time basis.
+Most in-person courses are offered in the early evening (e.g., 4:30-7:00 p.m.) one night per week.
+Some courses are offered in hybrid or fully online formats.
 All nine required courses on campus are offered in fall or spring terms and many are offered during the summer.

 |The M.Ed. in Reading Education requires nine specific courses, five of which must be taken before the first clinical practicum, REED 626.
 Consult with your assigned adviser about the sequence of courses.
 It is suggested that REED 745, and REED 726 be taken near the end of the program and that your final course be REED 729.|